Vinegar and Honey

 “True.”
 The Elf/Human/Kin-Rin maiden said with a shrug.
 “However, back in the beginning no one would have thought to separate us out if we didn’t look different.
 We would have just been gifted Humans, not ‘Elves’.
 We would have become the Ruling Class instead of the Slave Race!”

 “None of that matters.
 What’s done is done, and you can’t change it.”
 She whispered.
-“You’ve tasted enough vinegar to last a lifetime.
+“You’ve tasted enough Vinegar to last a lifetime.
 Why continue to suffer needlessly?”

 With sheer force of will the Elf maiden brought Ithican’s heart rate back up to racing.
 He gasped and fought for a moment.
 The sensation the Elf maiden had pressed into his chest was so intense that for a second he had mistaken it for pain.
 However, he quickly discovered that this was something entirely different.
 He laughed weakly as if drunk.
 She brought her cold body closer causing Ithican’s blood to boil at the pure ecstasy of her touch.
+She tangled her free hand in his long hair, tugging at it gently.

 Something in his heart broke, or snapped back into place, he couldn’t figure out which.
 Ithican sang out as he had at the hand of the High Priest, only this time the cry was not one of anguish, far from it.
 Pitched in the opposite direction the note was a song that could end a war if fell upon the right ears.